Diego-Villa-D/PortfolioProjects/README.md

 Data exploration, cleaning, and querying projects.

 ### Python
-Data analysis, automation, and machine learning projects.
+Data analysis, automation, and EDA.

 ### DataViz
 Interactive dashboards and business intelligence reports created with Power BI and other visualization tools.